 February is still considered summer time in New Zealand.
 The weather is so interesting though; one minute it’s raining, the next it’s sunny.
 The weather was a mix between rain and sun.
 And even when it rained, it was still quite warm.
 So good thing I packed a mix of shorts and pants for us all.
 Don’t forget your packing cubes!!

 We flew United Airlines from Burbank to Auckland with a short layover in San Francisco.
+I purchased these tickets when an error fare came through for $330 flights to New Zealand.
+It was too good of a deal to pass up.

 The boys slept 11 hours of the 12.5hr flight.
 I made sure to feed them well and then tire them out in San Francisco prior to boarding our flight to Auckland.
 They slept with the help of the “1st Class Kids Travel Pillow”